BONDS & LEVIES:

 Enrichment

-Enrichment levies, also known as Educational Programs and Services (EP&O) and Maintenance and Operations (M&O levies), allow a school district to provide things like teachers, support staff, supplies and materials, or services that the state only partially funds.
-Funding provided by the state does not fully cover the actual costs to operate a school district, so enrichment levies bridge the gap in funding.
+Enrichment levies, also known as Educational Programs and Operations (EP&O) or Maintenance and Operations (M&O levies), fund important school services and positions like teachers, support staff, supplies and materials, or services that the state only partially funds or doesn’t fund at all.
+State money for schools provided via the prototypical funding model does not fully cover the actual costs of operating a school district, so enrichment or EP&O levies bridge the funding gap.
 Enrichment levies can be approved for up to four years.

 Transportation